UoM-R-Workshop/.github/profile/README.md

 The original file is available on Zenodo: https://zenodo.org/records/5070945#.Y8Oq4NJBwUE  (Dataset_maternal_mental_health_infant_sleep.csv).
 However, we recommend not using this file as there are some minor formatting errors, as well as variables which are not of interest for this workshop.

+A description of the data can be found [here](https://github.com/UoM-R-Workshop/Data/blob/main/Data%20description.pdf).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>